Seven Reasons to Shop Auto Insurance Regularly

 Insurance companies are constantly monitoring the accuracy of their rate and classification plans.
 In fact, it is not unreasonable for them to review auto insurance rates every 9-months.
 These changes are simply a business trying to maintain a reasonable level of profitability.

-When insurance companies take rate changes, they are generally responding to changing trends or adverse development in claims payments or reacting to having a segment of their book incorrectly priced.
+When insurance companies take rate changes, they are generally responding to changing trends or adverse developments in claims payments or reacting to having a segment of their book incorrectly priced.

 Each time an auto insurance product is evaluated, the base rate and the classification factors are subject to change.
 These changes can create significant swings in the amount the insurer charges.
 These changes can be seen as an opportunity to shop auto insurance premiums, to see if other insurers have either not made this adjustment yet, or aren’t having the same bad loss experience that resulted in your current auto insurance provider changing rates.